 The rhododendron bush will likely be purchased as a containerized plant or a balled and burlapped specimen.
 The root ball should be soaked prior to planting.
 Moisture is required for proper rhododendron care.
 Place the plant in a tub or bucket for a brief soaking, until air bubbles disappear.
 Plant the rhododendron bush so that its crown is at the same level as in the pot.

 Soil Preparation for Planting Rhododendrons

 Correct soil pH for the growing rhododendron bush is crucial.
 Between 4.5 and 5.5 on the pH scale is appropriate.
 A soil test is the best way to determine the pH of the soil and make amendments.
 Aluminum sulfate should be avoided when amending beds for growing rhododendrons; agriculture sulfur is preferred, as the aluminum may be harmful to the growing rhododendron.

 The rhododendron bush is best planted in groupings in prepared beds as opposed to individual planting holes.
-Caring for rhododendrons will be simpler if they are planted is moisture retaining but well-draining, loamy fertile soil with the proper pH.
-A 50% ratio of organic matter is encouraged as a soil amendment, as it provides aeration and drainage and allows the rhododendron bush to set higher.
+Caring for rhododendrons will be simpler if they are planted in moisture-retaining but well-draining, loamy fertile soil with the proper pH.
+A 50 percent ratio of organic matter is encouraged as a soil amendment, as it provides aeration and drainage and allows the rhododendron bush to set higher.

 Caring for Rhododendrons

 Once properly located in the planting bed, water thoroughly and cover with an organic mulch which will break down to supply nutrients as it decomposes.
 A pine bark covering applied at 2 inches (5 cm.) is thought to inhibit fungi that cause root rot.
 Do not mulch with peat moss, as it is difficult to rewet after it has dried out.
 Proper mulching will decrease the need for future rhododendron care.